 lemon or lime slices

-Cut fish fillets into small, thick strips about the two inches long.
+Cut fish fillets into small, thick strips about two inches long.

 Fill three shallow pans in a row of the flour, the egg and finally the breadcrumbs.